lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 Out of the browser, then JS in running in Node.js, the Web APIs in the above structure is replaced by C++ bindings and thread pool.

 ## Execution Contexts and The Call Stack
+Assume the code has just finished compiling, and now ready to be executed.
+A "global execution context" is created for the top-level code (the code that is not inside any function).
+In any JS project, there is only ever one global execution context.

+After the top-level code finishes execution, the execution of functions, and the waiting for callbacks happens.
+For each and every function call, a new execution context will be created, containing all the info to run that function.
+Same with methods.

+All of the execution contexts together, make up the call stack.

+After all functions are done executing, the engine will keep waiting for callback functions to arrive from event loop, so it can execute them.

+Each function gets its own execution context, as soon as the function is called.

+What is inside an execution context?
+1. Variable Environment.
+Stores all variables and function declarations, and an `arguments` object, which contains all the arguments that were passed into the function, that the current execution context belongs to.
+2. Scope chain.
+A function can also access variables outside of the function.
+3. `this` keyword.

+The execution context is generated in a creation phase, which happens right before execution.

+Note that, the execution contexts belonging to arrow functions do not have the `arguments` object, nor the `this` keyword.
+Instead, they use those from their closest regular function parent.

 ## Scope and The Scope Chain